fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v9.1.584, 02 Aug 2025):**
+- Added DirectInput (dinput.h, 100% inc. macros, delegates and statically exported data)
+- Added WMI utility interfaces (WMIUtils.h/.idl, 100%; the system typelib for this is full of unsupported types)
+- (Bug fix) Many helper functions used ByRef instead of ByVal for in only args, which causes issues with other functions that call them.

 **Update (v9.1.581, 30 Jul 2025):**
 - Some new WBEM interfaces used inconvenient LongPtr instead of ByRef Interface